corevo/whiten/README.md

 Installation: `$ npm i whiten -g`

-Usage: `$ whiten react react-dom` will create a zipped file at the cwd
+Usage: `$ whiten react react-dom` will create a zipped file at the cwd, that you can extract to your sinopia storage directory

 ## API